How to measure teacher burnout?

 What is teacher burnout?

-More and more teachers lost their pre-pandemic sense of accomplishment.
-Then some of those teachers struggled to continue teach at all.
+Many teachers have lost their pre-pandemic sense of accomplishment.
+Then some of those teachers struggled to continue teaching at all.

 For many teachers things have only got worse as a result of the pandemic, with efficacy issues especially becoming overwhelming.
 Many may also feel like they’re not being the teacher they were before, and that’s discouraging.